Coinbase

 Of the six platforms we tested, Coinbase had the slowest official channel (4 days for a staking query, eventually answered faster via Twitter DM).
 IG's existing-customer support was fastest because we used the same support thread as our share dealing account.
 Look for 24/7 live chat as a baseline.

 UK investors should consider how crypto is regulated, the tax obligations they face, and how to stay compliant with HMRC.
-Understanding these areas helps protect your investments and ensures you meet all legal responsibilities when trading or holding crypto assets.

 In the UK, cryptocurrencies are regulated mainly for anti-money laundering purposes.
 The Financial Conduct Authority (FCA) oversees registered crypto firms, but crypto investments are not covered by the Financial Services Compensation Scheme, so investor protections are limited.